marydlawyer/beneficiary-fhir-data/README.md

 ### Serving the BFD

-To run the BFD locally in a way that will allow you and other systems to interact with it some modifications need to be made so that it serves on a consistent port.
+To run the BFD locally in a way that will allow you and other systems to interact with it, some modifications need to be made so that it serves on a consistent port.
 Caution: Since this changes the code in the repository (server-start.sh) please keep in mind not to commit these changes.

 These changes are contained in the file `contributing/patches/allow_local_port_config.patch` and can be applied with